arnoudcommandeur/Escaperoom/README.md

 5. Additional Admin functionality (withdraw Ether, create new Escape Room)

 ### Smart Contract
-1. Increase the number of Escape Rooms an admin can handle to multiple rooms.
+1. Increase the number of Escape Rooms an admin can handle (at the moment only 1)
 2. Write more tests.
 3. Refactor the s_Escaperoom struct.
-Most info should be stored off-chain.
+Most info should be stored off-chain to save Ether.
 4. Make the Price per token Escape Room dependent.

 # Final words
 I really liked this course!
-The course content is great and it pushed me sometimes to the limits to really understand all the lessons.
+The course content is great and it pushed me sometimes to the limits to really understand the concepts.

 I think the final project is the best part of the course.
-It forced me to program the way Ethereum and Solidity should be used (with Truffle).
+It forced me to develop the way Ethereum and Solidity should be used (with Truffle).
 But also I learned a lot about Github and Visual Studio Code and all its extensions.

 There's still a lot to learn, but for now I think I have a good starting point to deepen my knowledge.
 Especially IPFS and SSI are on the shortlist :)

+For now, I'm a happy blockchain developer :)

 Please contact me if you have any questions.